MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 This should download and run the latest version of the manager.
 Once launched, you can navigate  [http://localhost:5001]([http://localhost:5001) (or any other binding port).

 This should show an authentication error.
-The manager can run with or without authentication, and you can confige it using the MODE environment variable (DEV or PROD values).
+The manager can run with or without authentication, and you can confige it using the `AUTH_MODE` environment variable (`AUTH` or `NO_AUTH` values).

 The manager is configurable by environment variables.
 The manager uses an object storage (S3 compatible) as storage solution.
 You can configure your S3 with the four variables `S3_ACCESS_KEY_ID`, `S3_SECRET_ACCESS_KEY`, `S3_ENDPOINT` and `S3_BUCKET`.